JKRhb/sdf-wot-converter/README.md

 in a terminal of your choice.
 The installation takes a while but once its compilation has been finished the converter should be usable right away.
+It can be called using `sdf-wot-converter-cli` and one of the subcommands described below.

 ## Using the Command Line Tool